 How OA Surf Club Can Help

 At OA Surf Club, we offer a wide range of lessons for surfers of all ages and abilities.
-Whether it’s your first time in the water or you’re looking to take your skills to the next level, our experienced instructors are here to support you.
-Not only do we cover practical skills like paddling, popping up, and riding waves, but we also teach you the ins and outs of surfing terminology.
-Our goal is to ensure you leave with not only new skills but also the confidence to talk like a surfer.
+Whether it’s your first time in the water or you’re ready to push your skills further, our experienced instructors are here to guide and support you.
+Alongside practical skills like paddling, popping up, and riding waves, we also help you understand the language around the sport—so you’ll feel confident talking about surf boarding wave surfing and, most importantly, using the correct term: surfing.

-We provide tailored lessons that adapt to your pace and ability, ensuring you get the most out of every session.
-You’ll learn everything from wave safety and surf etiquette to advanced techniques, all while enjoying the stunning scenery of Widemouth Bay.
+Our lessons are fully tailored to your pace and experience, ensuring you get the maximum benefit from every session.
+You’ll learn everything from wave safety and surf etiquette to more advanced techniques, all while soaking up the stunning scenery of Widemouth Bay.
+Our goal is for you to leave with new skills, more confidence, and a true connection to the surfing community.

 Why Choose Widemouth Bay for Surfing?